Sam Kratz: Storylines

 Sam notices Annalise becoming more and more distant and shows disinterest in their sex life.
 It soon emerges that Annalise is having an affair with Stonefish Rebecchi (Anthony Engelman).
 Sam is upset and throws Annalise out.
 Things are not helped when Sam goes to visit Annalise at a motel and finds Stonie there.
 This results in Sam punching Stonie.
 Sam and Annalise try to salvage their relationship, but are unable to and Annalise leaves for London.
 Sam later becomes a male model for Stefano Gold and has a relationship with Cody Willis (Peta Brady).
 This is cut short when Cody is shot during a siege with drug dealers and dies a week later in hospital.
-Sam blames himself and grieves her death until Cody appears to him as ghostly during a whisky-induced hallucination and tells him to get on with his life.
+Sam blames himself and grieves her death until Cody appears to him as a ghost during a whisky-induced hallucination and tells him to get on with his life.
 When Sam wakes up, he finds one of Cody's rings in his hand.

 Annalise later gets in touch with Sam and tells him she wants to reconcile in London and they can travel Europe together.
 Sam jumps at the chance and leaves after attending the wedding of Annalise's sister Joanna (Emma Harrison) to Rob Evans (Graham Harvey).
 Sam sells his Handy Sam's business to Malcolm Kennedy (Benjamin McNair).
 Sam and Annalise marry.
 Five years later, Sam appears in Annalise's documentary about Ramsay Street and says the girls were the best reason to live on Ramsay Street, although Annalise was the only one for him.
 When Annalise returns to Erinsborough 20 years later, she reveals that she and Sam are separated.